Health risks of using sunbeds

 To assess skin types of people wanting to buy sunbed sessions, you and your staff should use the Fitzpatrick Scale.
 You’ll need training to use this method.

 To understand the law and a sunbed operator’s responsibilities, you and your staff should complete regular training.
 You should keep a written record of training completed and what was covered.
-It’s important that staff confirm in writing each time they’ve completed training.
+It’s important that staff confirms in writing each time they’ve completed training.

 Health and safety in a sunbed business